Beyond monoculture: polydisperse moment methods for sub-stellar atmosphere cloud microphysics I. Examining properties of the exponential distribution: Collisional growth with exponential distribution

 where $M^{(1/3)}$ and $M^{(-1/3)}$ are the $k$ = 1/3 and $k$ = -1/3 non-integer power moment respectively.
-Using the moment generating function for the exponential mass distribution (Eq. \ref{eq:mom_gen}), we can immediately find the population averaged kernel for the exponential distribution in the Kn $\ll$ 1 regime
+Using the moment generator for the exponential mass distribution (Eq. \ref{eq:mom_gen}), we can immediately find the population averaged kernel for the exponential distribution in the Kn $\ll$ 1 regime

 Putting this averaged kernel into Eq. \ref{eq:N_coll} gives the change in the number density as

 Evaluating the bracket containing the gamma functions gives $\approx$2.21, meaning the rate of change of number density from collisional growth assuming an exponential distribution is therefore around $\approx$1.1 times larger than the monodisperse assumption in the Kn $\ll 1$ regime.